 [update N in WGN and do not change further]

 Proponents that respond to this call may include any persons whether they are or are not accredited delegates of ISO/IEC JTC1/SC29/WGN.
-However, all proponents are expected to attend the meetings at which their respective proposals are evaluated.
+However, all proponents are required to attend the meetings at which their respective proposals are evaluated.
 The meeting during which proposals are evaluated is identified with an * in Table 1 and Table 2.
 A one-time invitation may be extended to proponents to participate in the evaluation process if the proponent is not an accredited delegate of ISO/IEC JTC1/SC29/WGN.
-If the proponents technology is accepted into the Working Draft of the Standard, then the proponents are expected to participate in meetings identified with a † in Table 1 and Table 2.
+If the proponents technology is accepted into the Working Draft of the Standard, then the proponents are required to participate in meetings identified with a † in Table 1 and Table 2.
 In such a case where the technology is accepted from a proponent who is not an accredited delegate of ISO/IEC JTC1/SC29/WGN, the proponent is expected to initiate the process to join their National Body committees in order to become accredited to participate in subsequent meetings of WGN.
 Information for how to join National Body committees and to become an accredited delegate for ISO/IEC JTC1/SC29/WGN is available at How to Get Involved.

 Code of conduct and rules of engagement